chalatz/tours/pages/info/reviews-comments-content.md

     Stay in touch.
 Jim &Mary (July 6th) Rio Rancho, New Mexico\n\nDear Nicholas, Thank you very much.
 Our driver Stathis was exactly what we were hoping for, he was great with my granddaughter and we had a very enjoyable and informative morning.
     Many thanks.
-Tania and family (July 4th) Jacksonville, Florida\nHi Nicholas, Just a quick email to say thank you so much for today, we had a wonderful time and Sergio was great.
+Tania and family (July 4th) Jacksonville, Florida\n\nHi Nicholas, Just a quick email to say thank you so much for today, we had a wonderful time and Sergio was great.
 We really loved the wineries he took us to and that the wine was incredibly good.
 Please say thank you again from us.
 We would recommend booking with you any time.
-(July 2nd)\nKind regards, Abi S. (July 3rd) Israel \n\nDear Nicholas, thank you for your kind words.
+(July 2nd)\nKind regards, Abi S. (July 3rd) Israel
+    \n\nDear Nicholas, thank you for your kind words.
 We will be on Rhodos until Sunday, but our Wine tour with such an amazing person as Sergio will stay for us the damnedest experience of our stay.
 We were impressed by his knowledge, kindness and serenity, that shines of him.
 Dear Nicholas, many thanks for the wonderful day, I hope we meet Sergio next year, by another tour again.
 Warm greetings to You and Sergio from Georgina and Mario (June 29th) UK\n\nWe just arrived home, thank you very much for your service.
 It was a pleasure meeting you and brother Michael.
 I will pass your information to my colleagues, as recommendation.
 Rhodes is my favorite island.
 Efkharisto.
-Dr. Sherif D. (June 28th) Oklahoma City\nDear Nicholas, We chose to book our 2nd tour with you for many reasons, among them the attentive, efficient, & organized service we received from you.
+Dr. Sherif D. (June 28th) Oklahoma City\n\nDear Nicholas, We chose to book our 2nd tour with you for many reasons, among them the attentive, efficient, & organized service we received from you.
 Andrew is a treasure!
 What a kind intelligent professional.
 We thank you both for another perfect tour, and be sure we will contact you for our next trip.
 We will be happy to recommend your service to anyone who’s interested in a private tour in Rhodes.
-Best Regards,\nThe Ronen family (June 27th) Israel \nHi Nicholas!
+Best Regards, The Ronen family (June 27th) Israel \n\nHi Nicholas!
 We want to thank you for the amazing tour and guide Manuel we had in Rhodes, It is a beautiful island!
     I definitely going to recommend your services to my friends.
 Thanks so much for everything!!!
-    Claudia and family (June 27th) Los Angeles, California\nThank you!
+Claudia and family (June 27th) Los Angeles, California\n\nThank you!
 We had a great day in Rhodes!
 Stefanie S. (June 26th) Lancaster, UK\n\nThank you, Nicholas, Yes, we did have a wonderful tour with Manuel.
 He was very informative and told us a lot about the history of Rhodes and took care of us very well.
 Rhodes is indeed a very beautiful island and my friends enjoyed it also.
 I would venture to say it was my favorite island.\nThanks you once again.
 Dennis (June 24th) Adelaide AU\n\nThank you, Nicholas.
 Costa was excellent and we had a thoroughly enjoyable tour.
 I’d be happy to write a review for you if you send me a link.\nThanks again!
-    Sandy N. (June 20th) Indianapolis, Indiana\nThank you!
+    Sandy N. (June 20th) Indianapolis, Indiana\n\nThank you!
 We had a wonderful experience and I wrote a glowing review in Trip Advisor.
 We will highly recommend your services to anyone traveling to Greece.
 Genie (June 19th) Charlotte, North Carolina\n\nNicholas, We had an amazing time in Rhodes!
 It is one of our favorite islands in Greece and we can’t wait to return.
 Dominic was awesome!!
 We had such a good time and learned so much about your beautiful island.
 Thank you!
-Bonnie (June 18th) Preston, Georgia US\nmoskosb@earthlink.net\nNicholas, It was our pleasure!
+Bonnie (June 18th) Preston, Georgia US\n\nNicholas, It was our pleasure!
 Our favorite tour of the entire trip.
     Michael was great.
 Thank you.
 Glenn (June 17th) Tucson, Arizona\n\nHi Nicholas, We had an excellent tour, thank you so much!
 Manuel was knowledgeable, courteous and flexible throughout and I cannot recommend him highly enough!
 It really was a special experience for us and once my internet is better, I’ll be reflecting this on trip advisor.
 Thank you and Manuel again for the wonderful experience and memories of Rhodes.
 Best wishes Erin, Sam, Annie and John (June 16th) Anaconda, Montana\n\nNicholas, Thank you so much for the wonderful service.
 I will leave a perfect rating on trip advisor.
 Take care!
 Nga (June12th) UK\n\nThank you so much.
 We had such a great time.
 Dominic was a sweetheart and a great driver.
 We will recommend you to anyone traveling your way.\nHope to come back again.
 Leslie (June 10th) Warwick, Queensland\n\nDear Kostas & Jacob, We thank you for the wonderful time we had at Rhodes.
 We end up getting more information about the historic and yet still functioning old walled town of Rhodes much more than we learn from internet.!
     Also, the amazing time and discovery of ancient pottery skills on the way to Lindos really leaves a deep impression on us.
 Our fellas travelers really takes a liking of the warmth and friendly people of Rhodes and we surely will keep in mind our future travel plans e.g. Island hopping to discover more of Greece.
 Till we meet again, our sincere gratitude n enjoyment in knowing Rhodes thru’ both of you.
     Thank you & warm regards, Johnnie G (June 10th) San Antonio, Texas\n\nThanks Nicholas!
     We had a great tour of Rhodes with you and especially enjoyed the lunch.
-Virginia (June 9th) Gloucester UK\nHi, Rhodes was our favorite place, favorite tour and favorite tour driver!
+Virginia (June 9th) Gloucester UK\n\nHi, Rhodes was our favorite place, favorite tour and favorite tour driver!
 Thanks Manuel!
 Laura Baird (June 9th) Baton Rouge, Louisiana\n\nGood evening, Nicholas!, Just got home today!
 The trip was amazing and Rhodes was one of our favorite days!
 Manuel and Stamos took very good care of us and made sure we have wonderful memories of the island!!
 Thank you, again, for taking the time to greet us at port.
 I’m looking forward to writing another great review on Trip Advisor and will recommend your company anytime!
-Kindest regards, Stephanie (June 1st) Sacramento, California\n\nHi Nicholas, Thank you for a wonderful day in beautiful Rhodes; we all had a great time with Sergio - he really made our day a lot of fun!\nAll the best, Donna (May 28th) Southampton UK\nHello Nicholas, We had a terrific tour with Andrew!
+Kindest regards, Stephanie (June 1st) Sacramento, California\n\nHi Nicholas, Thank you for a wonderful day in beautiful Rhodes; we all had a great time with Sergio - he really made our day a lot of fun!\nAll the best, Donna (May 28th) Southampton UK\n\nHello Nicholas, We had a terrific tour with Andrew!
 He is very knowledgeable, personable and very accommodating.
     Our limited time in Rhodes was very well spent.
 Best Regards.
 Jonathan (May 27th) Arlington, Texas\n\nHi Nicholas, I can speak for all of us, we had such a great day with Dominic!
 Dominic was a great tour/drive, he was informative; gave us a great overview of Rhodes, and our tour stops were so much fun.
 The wineries we visited were each different and all enjoyable.
 We wanted to stop for lunch and Dominic suggested a great lunch stop.
 The local food and hospitality was outstanding!
     It was one of our highlights from all the food we ate during our vacation.
-From the fun we had on our tour;
-    and the beauty of the island, my husband and I have added Rhodes to our list of “must visit again” places.
+From the fun we had on our tour; and the beauty of the island, my husband and I have added Rhodes to our list of “must visit again” places.
 Thanks again for a great experience during our visit to Rhodes!
-Sandy R. (May 24th) London UK\nvac2go@hotmail.com\nHi Nicholas, We truly enjoyed the tour.
+Sandy R. (May 24th) London UK\n\nHi Nicholas, We truly enjoyed the tour.
 I have recommended you to others.
 Estoria T (May 24th) Ballarat, Victoria Canada\n\nNicholas, Just got home to Panama.
 Thank you for a great and informative tour.
 We will keep you in mind and will be happy to recommend you to other travelers.
 Thank you for showing us some of the beauty and history